IgorVirag/Genome-visualizer/README.md

 ## Guide on application usage

 ### Starting the application
-* To start the application you nead to open the Unix EXE file with the name "Gene_visualization_app".
+* To start the application you nead to open the Unix .EXE file with the name "Gene_visualization_app".
 The EXE file can be faund in folder with the name "Gene_visualization_app"

 ### Nucleobases entry